-Back in 2015, well before working from home was trending, we designed this new modern timber frame studio outbuilding, a nice addition to an existing Vermont property and planned to be used as a personal office.
-The footprint is 20’x24′ and features a wide-open space with big picture windows looking out over Vermont’s beautiful Green Mountains, and the client chose to use Douglas fir timbers and tongue and groove ceilings and walls for added warmth.
+Before working from home was trending, we designed this new modern timber frame studio outbuilding.
+It’s a nice addition to an existing Vermont property and planned to be used as a personal office.
+The footprint is 20’x24′ and features a wide-open space with enormous picture windows looking out over Vermont’s beautiful Green Mountains.
+Our client used Douglas fir timbers and tongue and groove ceilings and walls for added warmth.

 Timber Frame Pool House

 Check out this super cute pool house!
 Measuring 18’x24′, it’s the perfect size for a small outbuilding, whatever the desired use.
 And the floor plan, featuring a nice open space, powder room, and kitchenette, could easily be transformed into an office.

 Japanese Tea House

 This Japanese Tea House is a great versatile option to consider for an outbuilding for your property.
 It was originally built as a pavilion in Vermont for summer entertaining.
 While they did not winterize this original version, it certainly could be!
 The Tea House can be insulated and designed with windows, transforming it into a work-from-home space.
 One client uniquely used this design to create 3 separate living pods for their home.

 Buddhist monks developed Tea Houses/tea rooms for tea ceremonies.
 This architectural design evokes the calming effect desired from these spaces.
 Many architects and designers are incorporating this style of architecture into home designs.

 Small Barn Home Studio

 Looking for something larger than the above options?
 Check out our Classic Studio 3 featuring a larger footprint of 20’x36′ and 965 square feet.
 It’s a great option for those that would like to have an outbuilding for multifunctional space.
 The studio could easily accommodate office space and guest space.
 Visit our website to check out the floor plan for this small barn home studio.